 Elliott Creek Trail is a 7.1 mile heavily trafficked loop trail located near Darrington, Washington that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from May until November.
+The trail offers a number of activity options and is best used from May until November.

 Directions from Verlot: Travel east on the Mt.
 Loop Hwy.
 19.5 miles, then take the road to the left at Barlow Pass and continue 3.3 miles to Elliott Creek Road #4080.
 Turn right and continue 0.8 miles to the trailhead at the gate.